 Interestingly, in experiments where local anesthesia had been administered ahead of the needle prick, all analgesic effect is thwarted.
 When the nerves are put to sleep, the needles have no effect in summoning chemical relief from the brain.
 Again, the desired effect is what you get, only if you have communication.
 And suffering.
 The needles used in modern acupuncture are so small.

-Among us, there are bastardly monks who, smiling into the abyss, point out that the function suffering serves is to create ever tighter bonds which tie us, each living spark to the other.
-But those are cackling outliers.
+Among us, there are those bastardly souls who, monk-like, smiling into the abyss, point out that the function suffering serves is to ratchet the bonds which tie us, each living spark ever tighter to the other.

-Acupuncture is not all Dusenbury practices.
+Acupuncture is not all Heslip practices.

 She didn’t have her fire cups on hand so instead she placed 14 suction cups made of glass, their shape suggestive of flower bulbs, along my spinal cord.
 What looked like little spark plugs protruded out of each for the attachment of a hand pump to create the suction.

 “The fire cup feels pretty much the same, except you have a little bit of the added heat, because the air inside the cup is warm.
-The heat is really nice, actually,” Dusenbury admits.
+The heat is really nice, actually,” Heslip admits.
 “Basically, it’s forcing the blood to come to this area, because fresh blood is coming to where we’re making these cups.
 Blood and lymph coming to repair and refresh.”

 Fallen out of vogue in modernity, an older practice saw the skin stabbed with lancets and fire cups then placed over the cuts to create suction.
 The practice is bloody and requires a lot more clean-up.
 Potentially it also exposes the practitioner to a biohazard.
 But anyway, I’ll take what I can get.
 First stabbed with needles, then cupped, I’m just a tourist.